How Long Does a Felony Stay on Your Record? Confusing Law Explained

 Some states only use misdemeanor or felony to designate the seriousness of the charge and dictate the level of punishment based on the degree or amount of harm caused.
 For example, Minnesota simply designates felonies as violent or non-violent by statute.4

-When asking “How long does a felony stay on your record?”. simply view the tables below to see the waiting period to seal or expunge a felony record in each state by felony class for felony convictions.
-These are for adult convictions only, and if someone is wondering “can a juvenile record be used against you” the answer is generally no because juvenile records are not considered public records but there are still some cases where it might.
+When considering how long a felony remains on your record, refer to the tables below to find the waiting period to seal or expunge a felony record in each state based on felony class for adult convictions.
+However, a juvenile record generally cannot be used against you because they are not considered public records, though exceptions may apply.

 Alabama